NoteDance/Note/README.md

 # Create neural network:
 **To build a neural network that can be trained on Note, you need to follow some rules, otherwise you will get errors during training.
-You can refer to the examples in the documentation.
-You can first refer to the three simple neural network examples in the documentation: nn.py, nn_acc.py, nn_device.py.
+Every neural network is regarded as an object, and the neural network object is passed into the kernel and trained by the kernel.
+You can see the examples of neural networks in the documentation.
+You can first learn the rules from the simple neural network examples named nn.py, nn_acc.py, and nn_device.py.
 Then, you can write a Python module for your neural network class and import it, or write it directly in the interpreter.
 Next, pass the neural network object to the kernel and train it**

 ## Neural network examples(DL):
 https://github.com/NoteDancing/Note-documentation/tree/neural-network-example/7.0/neuralnetwork/DL